sorskoot/sorskoot-website/content/post/old/2017-06-02-the-pwa-resource-list.md

 ## Wrap

-I&#8217;ll keep this page up to date as new, or better, resources come around.
+I'll keep this page up to date as new, or better, resources come around.
 If you know something that is absolutely missing from the list, please let me know in the comments, or through twitter ([@sorskoot](https://twitter.com/sorskoot)).